 Before The Hub existed as code, it existed as a necessity.
-I needed a way to structure the chaos of creative strategy.
+I needed a way to structure the chaos of creative strategy and build something that could scale beyond my own bandwidth.

 The Pivot

 I realized that relying solely on experience wasn't scalable.
-I needed to move from a dependency on personal genius to a replicable process.
-Intelligence over Intuition.
+I needed to move from a dependency on personal genius to a repeatable process.
+Intelligence over intuition.

-Systems are not just about code; they are about people.
-A good system amplifies human intent rather than replacing it.
+Systems are not just about code.
+They're about people.
+A good system amplifies human intent and strengthens collaboration, rather than replacing it.

 The Architecture